 Adrianna Kezar is a national expert of change and leadership in higher education and her research agenda explores the change process in higher education institutions and the role of leadership in creating change.
 Dr. Kezar is also a well-known qualitative researcher and has written several texts and articles about ways to improve qualitative research in education.
 Kezar is well published with 14 books, over 75 journal articles, and over a hundred book chapters and reports.
 In 2011, she had two new books: Recognizing and Serving Low Income Students (Routledge, 2011) and Enhancing Campus Capacity for Leadership (Stanford Press, 2011).
 Other recent previous books include: Understanding the new majority of non-tenure track faculty (Jossey Bass, 2010), Organizing for collaboration (Jossey Bass, 2009), Rethinking leadership practices in a complex, multicultural and global world (Stylus Press, 2009), Rethinking the "L" Word in Higher Education: The Revolution of Research on Leadership (Jossey Bass, 2006), Higher Education for the Public Good (Jossey Bass, 2005).
 Kezar holds a Ph.D.
 1996 and M.A.
 1992 in higher education administration from the University of Michigan and a B.A.
 1989 from the University of California, Los Angeles.
 She joined the faculty at USC in 2003.

 Becky Wai-Ling Packard's research focuses on mentoring, with an emphasis on how individuals such as first-generation college students, women, and persons of color construct and use mentoring networks and navigate complex pathways toward higher education and work.
-She frequently speaks on these topics at area colleges, designs mentoring programs (within a college, across colleges in partnerships, or within communities), and offers expert advice on ways to foster a climate in which mentoring all students toward the highest levels of excellence is possible.
-She recently contributed to a National Academy of Science summit examining the Role of Community Colleges in STEM fields.
-She also supported the design of a strong peer mentoring infrastructure within a state-wide initiative and she also has given advice to a number of selective liberal arts colleges about their advising programs.
+She frequently speaks on these topics, designs mentoring programs, and offers expert advice on ways to foster a climate in which mentoring all students toward the highest levels of excellence is possible.
+She recently contributed to a National Academy of Science summit and volume examining the role of community colleges in STEM fields.
+Her research has been generously supported by the National Science Foundation.
+In 2005, Packard visited the White House where she received the Presidential Early Career Award for Scientists and Engineers (PECASE), the highest honor bestowed by the U.S. government to early career scientists.
 Packard received her doctorate in educational psychology from Michigan State University and she holds a B.A. in psychology from the University of Michigan.